mkpascal/iMsgBridge/README.md

 Configuration
 =======

+Set up your Messages app on your OS X.

 Edit the config.yml file with your password and contacts.

 Your contacts must match the address/phone on your Messages app (OS X).